dbminutes/apache-kafka-may-june-2024/day1/001_what_is_event_driven_architecture.md

 2. **Event Transmission**: The event channel transmits the event to interested consumers.
 3. **Event Processing**: Event consumers process the event, often leading to the generation of new events.

-Sure!
-Here are the diagrams in Mermaid syntax:

 ### Step 1: Event Producers
 ```mermaid